Angiotensin converting enzyme

 (ACE) inhibitors and angiotensin receptor blockers

-are medicines used to treat a heart attack, heart failure, or decreased functioning
+are medicines used to treat heart attacks, heart failure, or decreased functioning

 Why this is important:

-narrows blood vessels.
-This helps reduce the pressure in your heart and lower blood
+helps reduce the pressure in your heart, lowering your blood pressure.